zeruniverse/Password-Manager/README.md

 + Server encrypt AES256 encrypted password again (password_1) and save encrypted account and password_1 into database.

 ###Safety
-+ If the hacker doesn't have the access to your web browser, he can only get SHA512(Login Signiture + stamp sent from server) in the net.
-Assume he can extract Login Signiture from the above information (which is already super difficult).
++ If the hacker doesn't have the access to your web browser, he can only get SHA512(Login Signature + stamp sent from server) in the net.
+Assume he can extract Login Signature from the above information (which is already super difficult).
-+ In chrome, it cost 2s to generate Login Signiture.
++ In chrome, it cost 2s to generate Login Signature.
 So it's hard to enumerate login password
 + If the hacker gets login password, he still need PIN to map the pseudo password to the real password.
 But he can get your account name at this time.
 (Since whatever PIN the attacker inputs, the passwords on screen will look like true passwords.
 It's hard to verify whether the PIN is right.)
 + If the hacker gets login password and knows one of your real password.
 Since the mapping ALPHABET is different account by account (it's related to account name), he can't get the mapping for other accounts.
 The PIN will be hashed with PBKDF2, iteration 500 before mapping.
 If he decides to enumerate PIN, every try costs 2s in Chrome.
 + If the hacker gets access to your login password and PIN, or web browser.....SO ONLY OPEN PASSWORD MANAGER IN TRUSTED DEVICES AND USE STRONG LOGIN PASSWORD!